bsft-stephen-dunn/gas-account-audit-web-app/README.md

 ### Step 3: Generate Audit Document
 1. Paste the Rails JSON output in the "Rails Extraction Data" field
-2. (Optional) Paste Athena query results in the "Athena Query Results" field
-3. Click "Generate Audit Document"
+2. Click "Generate Audit Document"
-4. The app will create a Google Doc with the formatted audit information
+3. The app will create a Google Doc with the formatted audit information
-5. A link to the document will be provided upon completion
+4. A link to the document will be provided upon completion

 ## 🏗️ Project Structure